 This provides a tunneling mechanism to connect remote costumer VLANs through a common MAN space without interfering with the VLAN tags.
-All tags use EtherType 0x8100 or 0x88A8, where 0x8100 is used for customer tags and 0x88A8 are used for service provider tags.
+All tags use Ether Type 0x8100 or 0x88A8, where 0x8100 is used for customer tags and 0x88A8 are used for service provider tags.

 In cases where a given service VLAN only has two member ports on the switch, the learning can be disabled for the particular VLAN and can therefore rely on flooding as the forwarding mechanism between the two ports.
-This way, the MAC table requirements are reduced.
+This way, the MAC table requirements is reduced.

-Q-in-Q Port Setting
+4.4.5.1 Q-in-Q Port Setting

-The QinQ VLAN \ QinQ Port Setting screen in Figure 4-31 appears.
+The QinQ VLAN $\$ QinQ Port Setting screen in Figure 4-4-8 appears.

-Figure 4-31: Q-in-Q Port Setting interface
+Figure 4-4-8: Q-in-Q Port Setting interface

-Q-in-Q Tunnel Setting
+4.4.5.2 Q-in-Q Tunnel Setting